ladybug-tools/spider/gbxml-viewer/r9/gbxml-viewer9-11-editor/README.md

 ### Mission

 * View the IDs of all the surfaces in a list
-	* Select the surface you want to edit
+	* Select the surface you want to edit from list
+	* Input by typing the id of the surface you want to edit
 	* Selected surface is highlighted 'in world' and make other surfaces nearly transparent
 	* Display the name of the selected surface as a tooltip in the menu
 * View the names of all the surface types
 	* Current surface type of selected surface is highlighted
 	* Select a different surface type for the selected surface
+	* Input by typing the type you want
 * View the IDs of the adjacent spaces
 	* Select different spaces for the selected surface
+	* Input by typing the id of the apace you want to select
+* Update the surface to the desired parameters
 * Save the edits to a new file
+* View the previously edited surface after the redraw

 ## Wish list